MarieShah/MIE562_CP_OUA_SportsScheduling/README.md

 Enter your filepath at :
   - datafile = "your file path"

-Your file will be read and the followign extracted:
+Your file will be read and the following extracted:
 - Team = Teams {1,2..,18}
 - T =  Number of teams
 - W = Number of weeks